|Country of Origin||Tibet, China|

 The American Kennel Club recognized Lhasa Apso in 1936 under the non-sporting group.
 They currently rank 71 of 193 registered breed in AKC.

 Lhasa Apso is not so child-friendly and are intolerant of children and are more likely to nip them.
 They are not best suited in the house with young children and toddlers.
 However, they are good with older children who

 Temperament, Behavior, and Personality

 Behavior: Lhasa Apso does not do great in the house with small children. they might snap them or even bite them. they are not welcoming of strangers too.
-As a watch dog, they are suspicious of all people except for their family.
-No matter how much you train them to socialized, they are still not so welcoming of strangers.
+As a watchdog, they are suspicious of all people except for their family.
+No matter how much you train them to socialize, they are still not so welcoming of strangers.

 Personality: Lhasa Apso have a clownish personality that makes everyone laugh.
 They make a great family companion as they are funny and entertaining who likes to be the center of attention in the family.
 They are stubborn and a little with ego but they have a heart of gold.